Data-Mining Your Privacy

-2016 erupted with a flood of offers for dog food and special doggy deals!
-Has your private information been data-mined or sold to APHIS, HSUS, zoning, or Animal Control?
+Have you received a flood of offers for dog food and doggy deals!
+Your private information data-mined and sold to APHIS, zoning, or Animal Control?

 Barbara J. Andrews, Editor-In-Chief

-AKC is taking in fewer dollars (ii AKC 2013 revenue, pension, and retirement summary) from registrations, pedigree sales, dog show fees, AKC credit cards, etc. Are they offsetting the shortfall by selling your personal information to companies that market pet supplies or consumer information, a practice known as data mining?
+In 2014 we alerted subscribers to the secret but wide-spread practice of data-mining private and personal information.
+Even then, AKC was taking in fewer dollars (ii AKC 2013 revenue, pension, and retirement summary) from registrations, pedigree sales, dog show fees, AKC credit cards, etc. It was believed that the American Kennel Club was offsetting the shortfall by selling your personal information to companies that market pet supplies or consumer information, a practice known as data mining.

-If you are shocked by the “very idea” then you will be electrified to learn how business is done today!
+If you were shocked then, you'll be electrified to learn how business is done today!

 TheDogPlace.org observed in 2005 (before the APHIS rule) that AKC could subcontract breeder inspections.
-HSUS may know exactly how many puppy sales or litters you’ve had this year and that is a marketable commodity.
+YOU are a marketable commodity.
 Like dog magazines buying lists from dog show superintendents, with far greater income and motivation, the Humane Society Of The U.S. or the USDA/APHIS can buy any list.

 AKC’s database will even reveal whether or not the “puppy for sale” was born on your premises.
-Look out “puppy back” co-owners!
-If you have five intact females included in that broad list of mammals you own (horse, cat, goat, the kid's pet rabbit), you are in violation of the APHIS rule and subject to inspection.
-Will AKC or UKC or other dog-related providers sell your personal information?
+Warning to “puppy back” co-owners - If you have five intact females included in that broad list of mammals you own (horse, cat, goat, the kid's pet rabbit), you are in violation of the APHIS rule and subject to inspection.

-When your vet fills out a health certificate for the puppy you're shipping, or frozen or fresh chilled semen form, etc., you go in the federal database.
+When your vet fills out a health certificate for the puppy (or frozen semen) you are shipping, you go in the federal database.

 Is your financial transaction information shared with IRS?
 As a subscriber to TheDogPress, you know all about Internal Revenue Service Director Lois Lerner’s connection to HSUS.

-Data-mining has become easier as internet technology advances.
 Search engines know you by your IP address and your preferences are compiled in a limitless database.
-Remember when internet became an incredible new look-up tool?
 Surely you recall that first flush of vanity when Google “recognized” you and understood just what kind of information you were seeking?
 Amazon became tremendously successful at remembering exactly what items you viewed or last purchased and returning ads for similar items the next time you log in.
-You smile, grateful that it remembered your list…
+You smile, grateful that it remembered your orders list…

 Well, here’s a sobering thought.